rmcp/calculador-ir/README.md

 # calculador-ir
-A sample .NET CORE API and React App project to calculate income tax in Brazil
+A simple .NET CORE API and React App project to calculate income tax in Brazil